Živa Falkner

 Živa Falkner (born 7 July 2002) is a Slovenian tennis player.

 Falkner has career-high WTA rankings of 397 in singles and 213 in doubles.

 Partnering Matilda Mutavdzic, she was runner-up in the girls' doubles at the 2021 Portorož Open, losing to Alex Eala and Priska Madelyn Nugroho in the final.

-Falkner made her WTA Tour main-draw debut at the 2021 Portorož Open, after receiving a wildcard, losing in the first round to Aleksandra Krunić.
+Falkner made her WTA Tour main-draw debut at the 2021 Slovenia Open, after receiving a wildcard, losing in the first round to Aleksandra Krunić.